Rival energy firms lose court case over Bulb sale

 The three major suppliers previously claimed the government's handling of an "unfair sale process" led to decisions "to commit billions of pounds of taxpayer money to facilitate the acquisition of a failed business" by Octopus Energy.
 They also alleged the decision-making process was "flawed and unlawful".

-Both Centrica and Eon said they would consider their next steps, but it is understood Scottish Power will not seek to appeal against the ruling.
+Both Centrica and Eon said they would consider their next steps, but it was reported that Scottish Power will not seek to appeal against the ruling.

 A Department for Energy Security spokesperson welcomed the judgment.